 Select the Price and Profit Margin

 Recognize the best price points for each product category in your niche.
 For example, a high-end t-shirt priced over $50 is acceptable but an everyday white T-shirt worn for lounging at home isn’t.
-To find the most optimal price points, it takes some in-depth research.
+Finding the most optimal price points takes some in-depth research.

 Find Reliable Suppliers